paparazzi/paparazzi/doc/sphinx/source/user_guide/gcs_graphics.rst

 Intruders
 ---------

-Intruders represents vehicules that are not managed by paparazzi.
+Intruders represents vehicles that are not managed by paparazzi.
 They are updated with the `INTRUDER` message.

 Intruders positions are transmitted by the server to the ACs with ACINFO messages.